datumbox/VernamVeil/nphash/README.md

 > **Note:** The `build.py` script will automatically download the required BLAKE3 C and C++ source files from the [official BLAKE3 repository](https://github.com/BLAKE3-team/BLAKE3) if they are not already present locally.

+## Hardware Acceleration and SIMD Support

+The BLAKE3 implementation in this extension uses the official [BLAKE3 C/C++ codebase](https://github.com/BLAKE3-team/BLAKE3) and can automatically take advantage of hardware acceleration features for optimal performance.
+Specifically, BLAKE3 supports the following SIMD instruction sets, if available on your platform and enabled during build:

+- SSE2, SSE4.1, AVX2, AVX512 (on x86 or x86_64)
+- NEON (on ARM)
+- Hand-written assembly routines (where supported)

+These features are detected and enabled automatically by the build system.
+No manual configuration is required unless you wish to disable them (see below).

 ## Prerequisites

 Before building, ensure you have the following dependencies installed: